waynefong0401/duke/docs/README.md

 `bye`

 Exit the program.
-The textbox and sendbutton will be disable, you will not be able to execute command now.
+The textbox and sendbutton will be disabled, you will not be able to execute command then.

 Example: